5 Bottlenecks in Home Furnishings (and How to Avoid Them)

 But it’s not just trend responsiveness that’s needed.
 Buyers and suppliers need a simple way to communicate product data, such as colors, uses, makes and models, setup details, and product iterations.
 Buyers work tirelessly to track down critical product data to make more informed sourcing decisions.

-However, with the right product lifecycle management software, all inventory data is housed in one centralized place.
+However, with the right unified Product Lifecycle Management, Product Information Management, and Customer Relationship Management platform, all inventory and sales data is housed in one centralized place.
 So, it’s easy for buyers/suppliers to find the data they need for more informed production and purchasing.

 5. Products Get Lost in the Supply Chain